-Attachment 31 Need Determination Necessary Expansion
+ATTACHMENT 31 Need Determination Necessary Expansion

 The proposed medical office building is designed with the primary purpose of increasing access to primary and specialty care for the residents of the planning area where the facility will be located.
 The services are not hospital-based services but will be performed by physicians affiliated with RUSH.
 It is expected that the facility will also provide services to RUSH patients in secondary service areas.
-The existing medical office building on Rush Oak Park Hospital's campus is at capacity and the need to expand services warrants the proposed project.
-This project will address a necessary expansion of services resulting from these capacity issues.

-There will be ample demand for services from RUSH's existing patient base as evidenced by patient visit volume historically.
-The chart below reflects that since FY2020 patient visit volume has grown at ROPH and other RUSH physician office locations in the community.
-With approval of this project, it is expected that many of these patients will be able to seek treatment and utilize the various diagnostic equipment at the proposed facility.
+This project will address a necessary expansion of services resulting from capacity issues at community based RUMG physician offices and at RUMC in general.
+There will be ample demand for services from RUSH's existing patient base as evidenced by patient visit volume.
+The chart below reflects the projected visit volume at the proposed facility and is based on historical patient data at ROPH and other RUSH physician office locations in the community.
+It is expected that many of these patients will be able to seek treatment and utilize the various diagnostic equipment at the proposed facility.
 This will have little impact on other area providers and will allow the RUSH system to better serve its existing patient base.